 Complications are due to weak immune systems and treatment may extend up to three months if the fungus colonizes nails or scalp.
 Most cases resolve within two to four weeks.
 In this article we’ll tell you more about ringworm and how to treat it.

 Causes and symptoms of ringworm

 The fungus that causes this problem on the skin is called tinea corporis.
-It’s not the only class of this type of fungus that can affect us. however.
-We can also suffer from athlete’s foot, due to tinea pedia or ringworm of the groin, due to the tinea crural fungus.
+It’s not the only class of this type of fungus that can affect us, however.
+There’s also athlete’s foot, due to tinea pedis or ringworm of the groin, due to the tinea crural fungus.

-The symptoms of ringworm begin to make themselves known between 4 and 10 days after contact with the fungus.
+The symptoms of ringworm begin to appear between four to 10 days after coming into contact with the fungus.

-- However, the itching can be unbearable, and scratching can spread the fungus further afield, not to mention causing infection.
+- The itching can be unbearable but scratching will only spread the fungus further and lead to infection